you707-zd/Nexo/README.md

 ├── helper.c        # Utility functions and data structures
 ├── helper.h        # Header file for helper functions and structures ├── Makefile        # Build configuration
-├── README.md       # This file
+└── README.md       # This file
-└── insane_test.sh  # Test script for the project
 ```

 ## How to Use